The best video hosting providers

 • Weaknesses:

-• Live Interaction is limited.
-For live events, some functions such as integrated chat or surveys are missing
+• Limited live interaction: Some features for live events, such as integrated chat or surveys, are missing

 Video.Taxi

-• Main target groups: Organizations looking for a simple streaming solution — particularly from the public sector.
+• Main target groups: Organizations seeking a simple streaming solution, particularly within the public sector.

 • Video on Demand (VOD): Recorded streams and uploaded videos can be provided as VOD.
-A live event can be retrieved as a video immediately after the end (the platform offers a media library function).
+A live event can be retrieved as a video immediately after it ends (the platform offers a media library function).

 • Video management: User-friendly interface for managing videos.
 Real-time analytics and detailed reports are included.

-• Infrastructure & hosting: Operated by TV1 GmbH — a German streaming service provider.
-Accordingly, the servers are located in German Data Centers.
-The infrastructure is scalable so that even high numbers of viewers can be streamed reliably.
+• Infrastructure & hosting: Operated by TV1 GmbH, a German streaming service provider, with servers located in German data centers.
+The infrastructure is scalable, ensuring reliable streaming even for large audiences.

-• GDPR compliance: Video.Taxi emphasizes compliance.
-As a German provider, it is completely subject to the GDPR.
+• GDPR compliance: Video.Taxi prioritizes compliance.
+As a German provider, it fully adheres to GDPR regulations.
 Customer data remains in the EU.

-• Affordable — offers a good range of features at moderate prices, targets budget-sensitive users
+• Affordable: Offers a good range of features at moderate prices, targeting budget-conscious users

 • Weaknesses:

-• Potentially scaling limits for large events compared to global CDNs
+• Potential scaling limits for large events compared to global CDNs

 Videolyser

-• Main target groups: The Videolyser offering is aimed primarily at online marketers, but also at smaller companies who want to quickly integrate videos on their own website.
-Need.
-In general, Videolyser is aimed at users who use videos commercially but prefer an easy-to-use solution.
+• Main target groups: Videolyser is primarily aimed at online marketers, but also at smaller companies that want to quickly embed videos on their own websites.
+In general, Videolyser targets users who rely on videos for commercial purposes but want an easy-to-use solution.

-• LLive streaming: No — Videolyser primarily offers a video hosting solution.
-The offer focuses on uploading, embedding and analyzing videos.
+• Live streaming: No, Videolyser primarily provides a video hosting solution, focusing on uploading, embedding, and analyzing videos.

-• Video on Demand (VOD): Central offering from Videolyser.
-Users can quickly upload and embed videos on websites.
-Videolyser provides storage space and players for it.
+• Video on Demand (VOD): Video on Demand (VOD): Videolyser’s core offering allows users to quickly upload and embed videos on websites and provides both storage and video players.

-• Infrastructure & hosting: According to the company profile, Videolyser is based in Germany.
-It can be assumed that the hosting infrastructure is also located in German/European Data Centers.
-The company does not provide any specific information about this.
+• Infrastructure & hosting: According to its company profile, Videolyser is based in Germany.
+It is likely that the hosting infrastructure is also located in German/European data centers, although the company does not provide specific details.

-• GDPR compliance: It is expressly mentioned that all technologies offered are fully GDPR-compliant.
+• GDPR compliance: All offered technologies are explicitly stated to be fully GDPR-compliant.

 • Intuitive operation — quick embedding without technical hurdles